abhishikkarmakar/netflix-clone/README.md

 ## Netflix Clone

 It is a netflix clone project built using react.
 React hooks useEffect and useState are used in the project.
 The data is displayed from [Tmdb](https://www.themoviedb.org/) using its API.
 Trailers are also displayed from youtube on clicking any movie.
-To check the deployed version visit [link](https://netflix-clone-79589.web.app).

 ## How to Use